-After FY20, all awards will be brought to the joint meeting on or before April 1st of each year and presented as part of the Annual Work Plan pursuant to Section 4 of the GCRA.
+All projects will be brought first to the County's Economic Development Advisory Committee for ranking and recommendation.
+This list will then be shared with the joint City of Gainesville-County Commission meeting on or before April 1st of each year and presented as part of the Annual Work Plan pursuant to Section 4 of the GCRA.
 The Board of County Commissioners will reserve final discretion on ranking and selection of projects.